• Skip to primary navigation

 Bondi: Visit iconic Bondi Beach and learn to surf.
 Have a lazy lunch at Bondi Icebergs or enjoy the scenic Bondi to Coogee coastal walk.
 A visit highlight is the Bondi Aboriginal Walking Tour.

 Cronulla: The only beach in Sydney you can access by train.
 Bigger, quieter, and better than Bondi.
-Enjoy lunch on the water at Zimzala, catch the ferry across Port Hacking to Bundeena and the National Park.
-Go snorkeling, paddleboarding, swimming, surfing, or fishing.
+Enjoy lunch on the water, and catch the ferry across Port Hacking to Bundeena and the National Park.
+Go snorkelling, paddleboarding, swimming, surfing, or fishing.
 Don't forget to catch a live gig at the Brass Monkey.

 Paddington: Home to galleries, boutiques, and designer fashion.
 Discover rising fashion designers at the Paddington Markets.
 Enjoy the many restaurants, cafes, and historic pubs along Oxford Street.

 Potts Point/Kings Cross: Home to some of Sydney's best dining and nightlife.
-It is where you will find the dandelion shaped El Alamein Memorial Fountain and the giant neon lit Coca-Cola sign.
-A must is the Kings Cross Crimes and Passions Tour that explores the notorious Razor Gang of the 1920s.
+It is where you will find the dandelion-shaped El Alamein Memorial Fountain and the giant neon-lit Coca-Cola sign.
+A must is the Kings Cross Crimes and Passions Tour which explores the notorious Razor Gang of the 1920s.

 Accommodation